 Accommodation: In the depths of the forest, you stay at a simple but attractive guesthouse run by the Forestry Department.
 All 7 rooms have en-suite facilities.
 The cafeteria where meals are taken is a 10 minute walk.

 Much of today's walk involves a long descent out of the mountains.
-The route passes through Stavros tis Psokas valley and up to Simou village where you will be collected by taxi and transferred to Kato Akourdaleia.
+The route passes through Stavros tis Psokas and up to Simou village where you will be collected by taxi and transferred to Kato Akourdaleia.
 The walk can be extended another 6 km, if you wish by continuing the walk directly into the village of Kato Akourdaleia.

 Accommodation: In the centre of this tiny village, set among orange groves, you stay in a traditional old building now converted into an attractive, family-run inn with 7 en-suite rooms.
 On occasion rooms in the nearby villa and in the village are used.

 Today we regain some height as we reach the Laona Plateau and onto Droushia.
-This small village has a population under 500.
+This small village has a population of 200.
 It is a typical Cypriot village with many old stone houses bearing traditional architecture of carved doors and windows of wood.
 The narrow, winding streets add to the character of the village along with the renovated village houses.
 There are two coffee shops that cater to the needs of the village, as well as two small supermarkets/kiosks and some very good tavernas.
 There is a small weaving museum and an open air theatre which hosts events during the summer months.
 The church of Agios Epifanios, is in the centre of the village and you can explore the ancient monastery of Agios Georgios Nikoxilitis on the eastern side.
 This monastery is thought to have been built in the 15th century and was rebuilt in 1923 after destruction by fire.
 From Droushia you can see all the way across to the Troodos Mountains and, looking north you can see Chrysochou Bay and the seaside towns of Latchi and Polis.
 Looking west, there are stunning views of the Akamas Peninsula with many huge landforms scattered in between.

 Today you descend to the coast, including the optional visit to the entrance of Avakas Gorge.
 Agios Georgios tis Pegeias is situated about 400m from the coast, with a small fishing harbour and beach area.
 It is mainly an agricultural area with bananas and citrus, a few tavernas, two churches and the ruins of an early Christian basilica.
 It is locally claimed, that the sunset from Agios Georgios tis Pegeias is the most beautiful on the island.
 Perhaps the best place to be to view this spectacle is above the cliff next to the St. Georges Restaurant above the fishing harbour or on the coast itself.